akuklev/akuklev.github.io/prototypes.md

 of reducible expressions together with a function
 `|r : Redex| : Σ(ty : Ty c) Tm ty` that computes their normal forms.

-Now as we have motivated the need for all this stuff, let's dive in.

 # Setting and basics

 Our base theory will be the Higher Observational Type Theory with an infinite tower of cumulative